postgresml/postgresml/pgml-docs/docs/blog/postgres-full-text-search-is-awesome.md

   <figcaption>What we were promised</figcaption>
 </figure>

-Academics have spent a decades inventing many algorithms that use orders of magnitude more compute eking out marginally better results that often aren't worth it in practice.
+Academics have spent decades inventing many algorithms that use orders of magnitude more compute eking out marginally better results that often aren't worth it in practice.
 Not to generally disparage academia, their work has consistently improved our world, but we need to pay attention to tradeoffs.

 If you actually want to meaningfully improve search results, you generally need to add new data sources.
 Relevance is much more often revealed by the way other things **_relate_** to the document, rather than the content of the document itself.
 Google proved the point 23 years ago.
 Pagerank doesn't rely on the page content itself as much as it uses metadata from _links to the pages_.
 We live in a connected world and it's the interplay among things that reveal their relevance, whether that is links for websites, sales for products, shares for social posts...
 It's the greater context around the document that matters.

 > _If you want to improve your search results, don't rely on expensive O(n*m) word frequency statistics.
 Get new sources of data instead.
 It's the relational nature of relevance that underpins why a relational database forms the ideal search engine._

 Postgres made the right call to avoid the costs required to compute Inverse Document Frequency in their search indexing, given its meager benefit.
-Instead, it offers the most feature complete relational data platform.
+Instead, it offers the most feature-complete relational data platform.
 [Elasticsearch will tell you](https://www.elastic.co/guide/en/elasticsearch/reference/current/joining-queries.html) you can't join data in a **_naively_** distributed system at read time, because it is prohibitively expensive.
 Instead you'll have to join the data eagerly at indexing time, which is even more prohibitively expensive.
-That's good for their business since you're the one paying for it, and it will scale until it you're bankrupt.
+That's good for their business since you're the one paying for it, and it will scale until you're bankrupt.

 What you really should do, is leave the data normalized inside Postgres, which will allow you to join additional, related data at query time.
 It will take multiple orders of magnitude less compute to index and search a normalized corpus, meaning you'll have a lot longer (potentially forever) before you need to distribute your workload, and then maybe you can do that intelligently instead of naively.
 Instead of spending your time building and maintaining pipelines to shuffle updates between systems, you can work on new sources of data to really improve relevance.

 With PostgresML, you can now skip straight to full on machine learning when you have the related data.
 You can load your feature store into the same database as your search corpus.
-Each feature can live in it's own independent table, with it's own update cadence, rather than having to reindex and denormalize entire documents back to ElasticSearch, or worse, large portions of the entire corpus, when a single thing changes.
+Each feature can live in its own independent table, with its own update cadence, rather than having to reindex and denormalize entire documents back to ElasticSearch, or worse, large portions of the entire corpus, when a single thing changes.

 With a single SQL query, you can do multiple passes of re-ranking, pruning and personalization to refine a search relevance score.